 PWAs combine the best of web and desktop applications, offering features such as offline access, push notifications, and native-like performance.
 As users increasingly rely on web-based applications, PWAs provide a cost-effective and scalable solution for delivering desktop-like experiences across devices.

-Desktop applications with moderate complexity, such as productivity tools or small business management software, may require more extensive development efforts.
+Applications with moderate complexity, such as productivity tools or small business management software, involve more development effort.
+Their cost typically falls between $15,000 and $30,000, covering extra features, user interface design, and testing.

 Zealous System stands out as a reliable partner in custom software development due to its tailored solutions, technology expertise, and commitment to user-centric design.
 By collaborating closely with clients, Zealous System ensures that each desktop application is custom-built to meet specific business needs and objectives.